 For students interested in applying for an internship, and for a full listing of participating companies, click here

 For out-of-state students interested in the Academy Gold Program, click here

-The Academy Gold Production Track program is supported in part by a grant from the JPMorgan Chase Foundation.
+The Academy Gold Production Track is made possible in part by founding support from the JPMorgan Chase Foundation.

 Additional support is provided by The Walt Disney Company, Warner Bros., Dwight Stuart Youth Fund, Jack Oakie and Victoria Horne Oakie Charitable Foundation, Ruderman Family Foundation, Leon Silverman, and Charles de Limur.